sgorgun/book-store-catalog/README.md

 * Static Methods
     * The class must have the private static method `ValidateCode` to validate the ISNI code.
 The method must return `true` if the `isniCode` method argument has a valid ISNI code.
 * Properties
-    * The class must have the public [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) `Code` to access the `amount` field.
+    * The class must have the public [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) `Code` to access the `code` field.
 The property must have both get and [init accessors](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/using-properties#the-init-accessor).
 The property type must be `string`.
 * Constructor
     * The class must have a public constructor with `isniCode` parameter that validates the ISNI code and initializes the `code` field with the given argument.
     * The constructor must use the `ValidateCode` method to validate a `isniCode` argument.